Caenorhabditis elegans, Development, Temperature sensitive mutation, Suppressor gene, Reversion, Membrane protein, Molecular interaction, Ankyrin

 The glp-1 gene product mediates cell-cell interactions required for cell fate specification during development in Caenorhabditis elegans.
 To identify genes that interact with glp-1, we screened for dominant suppressors of two temperature-sensitive glp-1 alleles and recovered 18 mutations that suppress both germline and embryonic glp-1 phenotypes.
 These dominant suppressors are tightly linked to glp-1 and do not bypass the requirement for a distal tip cell, which is thought to be the source of a signal that is received and transduced by the GLP-1 protein.
 Using single-strand conformation polymorphism (SSCP) analysis and DNA sequencing, we found that at least 17 suppressors are second-site intragenic revertants.
 The suppressors, like the original glp-1(ts) mutations, are all located in the cdc10/SWI6/ankyrin domain of GLP-1. cdc10/SWI6/ankyrin motifs have been shown to mediate specific protein-protein interactions in other polypeptides.
 We propose that the glp-1(ts) mutations disrupt contact between GLP-1 and an as yet unidentified target protein(s) and that the dominant suppressor mutations restore appropriate protein-protein interactions.

 Lissemore, James L.; Currie, Peter D.; Turk, Christine M.; and Maine, Eleanor M., "Intragenic Dominant Suppressors of glp-1, a Gene Essential for Cell-Signaling in Caenorhabditis elegans, Support a Role for cdcl O/SWZ6/Ankyrin Motifs in GLP-1 Function" (1993).
-Biology.
-Paper 17.
+Biology - All Scholarship.
+17.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution 3.0 License.